 Lightbulb not included.

 Contemporary, attractive design.
 Customized lighting options with 7 dimming levels.
+Rotating lamp head, swivel arm, adjustable base.
 Mid-range price.
+Touch controls.

 Whether you’re studying for school, working from home, making crafts, or just sitting down to pay the bills, having a well-designed workspace is key to being productive.
 Often, that means having a comfortable desk and chair, but proper task lighting is just as important as quality furniture.
 If you don’t have a good desk lamp, it’s hard to see what you’re doing, and you could end up with a bad case of eye strain if you’re not careful.